nishcheyk/futuresocial/frontend/README.md

 - ❌ No image **upload** support; only image **URLs** allowed.
 - 🚫 Emoji reactions are count-based only; not per-user tracking yet.
 - 📱 Some layout issues on very small screens.
+- When scrolling down, the loader sometimes appears on the right instead of centered.
+(UI bug)

 ---